This information answers frequently asked questions about having a blood transfusion.

 Your doctor has recommended that you have a blood transfusion.
 Many people have questions about why they need a blood transfusion.
-Some worry about the risk of being infected with HIV, hepatitis, or other viruses.
+Some people may worry about the risk of being infected with HIV, hepatitis, or other viruses.
 The information below will help answer some of your questions.

 What is my blood made up of?